Adroiti/docs-for-code-review-tools/RuboCop/Style-FlipFlop.md

-Pattern: Flip flop
+Pattern: Use of flip-flop

 Issue: -

 ## Description

-This cop looks for uses of flip flop operator
+This cop looks for uses of flip flop operator.

 ## Further Reading